-Organizations who do not currently have a federally negotiated indirect cost rate (except for those non-Federal entities described in Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposals, paragraph (d)(1)(B)) and who receive less than \$35 million in direct federal funding, may indefinitely use a de minimis rate of 10% of modified total direct costs (MTDC).
+Organizations who have never, at any point in time, held a federally negotiated indirect cost rate (except for those non-Federal entities described in Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposals, paragraph (d)(1)(B)) and who receive less than \$35 million in direct federal funding, may indefinitely use a de minimus rate of 10% of modified total direct costs (MTDC).
 Additional information regarding what is included in MTDC and use of this option can be found at 2 CFR 200.414(f) and 200.68.
 If this option is elected, it must be used consistently across all federal awards.